jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: She did?

 A: Yeah.
 There are 12 board of directors at Price Pottenger.
 And nine of them, when my book came out, nine of them wanted to go gung-ho on mine and dump hers.
-She, Mary E. Nigg, and another person on the board, after a year and a half of fighting, the president and all the other people wanted to do my, favor my diet was better.
+She, Mary Enig, and another person on the board, after a year and a half of fighting, the president and all the other people wanted to do my, favor my diet was better.

 Q: Wow.

 A: They left.
-So Mary E. Nigg and Sally Fallon went off and created the Weston Price Foundation.
+So Mary Enig and Sally Fallon went off and created the Weston Price Foundation.

 Q: What was the original board that you're talking about?